babylonlabs-io/rollup-bsn-contracts/docs/contract-interaction.md

 contract on Babylon. `$JSON_MSG` is the execute message in JSON format, described below.

-## 1. Committing Public Randomness
+## 1. Handling Public Randomness Commitments

 To commit a batch of public randomness values, submit a Merkle root to the contract.
 This prevents adaptive randomness generation based on block contents.